News and Views

 Being an Into Film Ambassador has helped me provide a safe, welcoming environment for many young people and effectively promote the use of film to boost literacy at all levels in Secondary school.Rory, Kirkwall High School, Orkney

-Below are a selection of News and Views articles which demonstrate the value of our Education Ambassadors, and give a sense of the sort of things they get up to, from discussing Black History Month, and giving advice on running virtual Into Film Clubs during the COVID-19 era, to winning prestigious Into Film Awards and facilitating professional film industry insiders to visit their schools.
+Below are a selection of News and Views articles and case studies which demonstrate the value of our Education Ambassadors, and give a sense of the sort of things they get up to, from discussing Black History Month, and giving advice on running virtual Into Film Clubs during the COVID-19 era, to winning prestigious Into Film Awards and facilitating professional film industry insiders to visit their schools.

 Discover how teachers have brought Black history to life as well as their ideas for exploring the subject in the future.

 Check out how three exceptional teachers have used virtual, socially distanced and classroom based Into Film Clubs to support their students.

 Congratulations to Rhys Roberts, Into Film Club Leader at Llanharan Primary School, Wales, who has been crowned our Teacher of the Year for 2019.

 Nick discusses unlocking the key to the creative industries, the joy of collaborating with likeminded people/organisations and inspiring his students to go to film school